 5. Upgrades to the home haven’t added value

-In general, if a house has had no other offers and it’s been on the market for a few months, it can be worthwhile going in with an offer that’s 10% to 15% lower than the asking price — as long as that discount puts you closer to the market value of comparable homes in the same neighbourhood.
-Always do your due diligence and get a property inspection to make sure that you’re getting a good deal, rather than taking on a host of problems or an overpriced house.
+So what can you do if a house has had no other offers and it’s been on the market for a few months?
+You can go in with an offer that’s 10% to 15% lower than the asking price.
+Be sure that discount puts you closer to the market value of comparable homes in the neighbourhood.
+Always do your due diligence and get a property inspection to make sure that you’re getting a good deal.
+Don’t risk taking on a host of problems or an overpriced house.